substack/stream-handbook/readme.markdown

 The first argument `chunk` is the chunk of data provided by the input stream for processing.

-The second argument `end` is the encoding type of the incoming string, if applicable.
+The second argument `enc` is the encoding type of the incoming string, if applicable.

 The third argument `next(err)` should be called when you are done processing the incoming chunk and are ready for more.